UK says it will make Hamas a banned terrorist organisation | Law-Order

 - United Kingdom

-The British government said Friday that it intends to ban the Palestinian militant group Hamas as a terrorist organization.
+The British government said Friday that it intends to ban the Palestinian militant group Hamas as a terrorist organisation, saying it will no longer differentiate between the group's political and military wings.

-The military wing of Hamas has been outlawed in the U.K. since 2001 but the organization as a whole is not proscribed.
+The military arm of Hamas has been outlawed in the U.K. since 2001 but the organisation as a whole is not proscribed.

 The government said it hoped the banning order would be approved by Parliament within the week and take effect Nov.
 26.